SeSe008/ctrl_n/README.md

 	 - More frequent updates
    - Cons:
 	 - Technical knowlwdge needed
-	 - Bugs might happen more frequent
+	 - Bugs might happen more frequently
 	 - No Auto-Updates
 	 - Some features (currently only the Weather-Widget) need custom API keys